DEVA8459/Nmaste-React/lec 2/Session 2 Theory.md

 ## Q: What is `Parcel/Webpack`?
 Why do we need it?
-A: `Parcel/Webpack` is type of a web application bundler used for development and productions purposes or power our application with different type functionalities and features.
+A: `Parcel/Webpack` is type of a **web application bundler** used for development and productions purposes or power our application with different type functionalities and features.
-It offers blazing fast performance utilizing multicore processing, and requires zero configuration.
-Parcel can take any type of file as an entry point, but an HTML or JavaScript file is a good place to start.
+It **offers blazing fast performance utilizing multicore processing**, and requires zero configuration.
+Parcel **can take any type of file as an entry point**, but an HTML or JavaScript file is a good place to start.
 Parcel/Webpack are type of bundlers that we use to power our application with different type functionalities and features.

 ### Parcel Features: